DarinaRyba/Daria-Power-Stretch/README.md

 This is a project I built for my friend Daria Afanasieva as a part of the final project in SkyLab Coders Academy.

-The App is a full responsive which displays a list of the workouts  and their details, with an option to book class.
+The App is a full responsive which displays a list of the workouts  and their details, with an option to book a class.

 # To run the project (scripts)